mulesoft/api-console/docs/rebuilding-api-json.md

 Building API Console with the option to generate external JSON (the api.json file) simplifies updating the documentation.

-API Console provides you with the [raml-json-enhance-node](https://www.npmjs.com/package/raml-json-enhance-node) module or a CLI command to generate only the JSON file from RAML.
-This example shows how to regenerate your `api.json` file with Travis CI.

 ## Overview

 Scripts described in this document run when the master branch of your repository changes.
 Scripts generate an `api.json` file and puts it into your `gh-pages` branch, without regenerating the API Console from sources.